PETITION BY WILLIAM SYMINGTON DATED 29th DECEMBER 1825

 Having commenced his pursuit, he made several improvements on the Steam Engine, for some of which he procured His Majesty’s letters Patent, and introduced them with considerable advantage into different parts of England & Scotland.

 In July 1786, he went to Edinburgh, and submitted to the Professors of that University, and to other Learned & Scientific Gentlemen, the model of a Carriage, which he had invented and intended to be moved on public Roads by the power of Steam.
-Upon this occasion, he met the late Patrick Miller Esq.re of Dalswinton, who had been informed not only of his model of a steam Carriage, but of his previous improvements on the Steam Engine, by Mr James Taylor, a school companion of the Petitioner, and who was then tutor in Mr Millars [5] family.
+Upon this occasion, he met the late Patrick Miller Esq.re of Dalswinton, who had been informed not only of his model of a steam Carriage, but of his previous improvements on the Steam Engine, by Mr James Taylor, a School Companion of the Petitioner, and who was then tutor in Mr Millars [1] family.

-Mr Miller also mentioned that he had spent much time making experiments as to the propelling of Vessel upon water, by using wheels in place of Sails or Oars.
+Mr Miller also mentioned that he had spent much time making experiments as to the propelling of Vessels upon water, by using wheels in place of Sails or Oars.
 These wheels, he had hitherto put in motion by applying the Strength of men to the turning of a handle or winch.
 He said he had also attempted to work them by the power of horses, but none of these powers had sufficiently answered his purpose.

 Your Petitioner stated, without hesitation that he believed a Steam Engine might be constructed to propel Mr Miller’s Boats, by communicating a Rotatory motion to the paddles by the alternate action of two rachet wheels, in the same manner as proposed in the model of the Steam Carriage, then before him, which would render altogether unnecessary the aid of a fly-wheel to regulate and equalize the effects of the Steam Engine in turning the revolving Oars.

-The model then before Mr Miller and the description given by your Petitioner of the manner by which he proposed applying the same power to produce a rotary motion in his paddle wheels, seemed to convince him of the practicability of applying the Steam Engine to the propelling of Boats, and he said with a becoming diffidence, as to his knowledge in mechanical powers, that if your Petitioner should think it possible to construct & work a Steam Engine with safety on board of a Vessel, he would have an experiment made on a small scale, as soon as the Petitioner could attend to it; and he left it entirely to the Petitioner to devise the plan of the Steam Engine - the mode of producing rotary motion, and the placing of the apparatus with safety in the Vessel; only stipulating, that the whole energy and ability of your Petitioner was to be directed to the only end he had in view, that of making his paddle wheels constantly revolve with a sufficient degree of velocity.
+The model then before Mr Miller and the description given by your Petitioner of the manner by which he proposed applying the same power to produce a rotatory motion in his paddle wheels, seemed to convince him of the practicability of applying the Steam Engine to the propelling of Boats, and he said with a becoming diffidence, as to his knowledge in mechanical powers, that if your Petitioner should think it possible to construct & work a Steam Engine with safety on board of a Vessel, he would have an experiment made on a small scale, as soon as the Petitioner could attend to it; and he left it entirely to the Petitioner to devise the plan of the Steam Engine - the mode of producing rotatary motion, and the placing of the apparatus with safety in the Vessel; only stipulating, that the whole energy and ability of your Petitioner was to be directed to the only end he had in view, that of making his paddle wheels constantly revolve with a sufficient degree of velocity.

-Upon this mutual understanding your Petitioner accepted the employment of Mr Miller, and proceeded to erect a small Steam Engine, upon the principle, for which he had previously procured a patent, having two cylinders of four Inches diameter, each making an Eighteen inches Stroke.
-This Engine, having been constructed by the direction and under the eye of your Petitioner, he caused it to be fitted on board a Double keeled Vessel, then lying upon a piece of water near the house of Dalswinton; and this being done, an experiment was made, in the autumn of the year 1788, in presence of Mr Miller and various other respectable persons, and the Boat was propelled in a manner that gave such satisfaction that it was immediately determined to commence an Experiment upon a more extended scale.
+Upon this mutual understanding your Petitioner accepted the employment of Mr Miller, and proceeded to erect a small Steam Engine, upon the principle, for which he had previously procured a patent, having two cylinders of four Inches diameter, each making an Eighteen Inches Stroke.
+This Engine, having been constructed by the direction and under the eye of your Petitioner, he caused it to be fitted on board a Double keeled Vessel, then lying upon a piece of water near the house of Dalswinton; and this being done, an experiment was made, in the autumn of the year 1788, in presence of Mr Miller and various other respectable persons, and the Boat was propelled in a manner that gave such satisfaction, that it was immediately determined to commence an Experiment upon a more extended scale.

 The second experiment was made, on the Forth & Clyde Canal.
 The machinery was executed at Carron Iron Works under the direction of your Petitioner, and was erected in a Boat belonging to Mr Miller, which he had previously caused to be built and fitted with paddle wheels, for the purpose of making experiments as to the effect of these wheels turned by the labour of men as already described.
-The Petitioner fitted into this Boat a Steam Engine with two cylinders, each Eighteen Inches in diameter and making a three feet stroke; and in the month of October 1789, he took on board Mr Miller, - the late John Adam - John Balfour- Ambrose Tibbets Esquires, Members of the Carron Company, Mr Taylor his School Companion and David Drysdale an experienced Sailor, to whom he gave the helm; and in presence of hundreds of Spectators who lined the Banks of the Canal, the Boat glided along, propelled at the rate of five miles an hour, and all parties interested declared themselves satisfied with the success of the experiment.
+The Petitioner fitted into this Boat a Steam Engine with two cylinders, each Eighteen Inches in diameter & making a three feet stroke; and in the month of October 1789, he took on board Mr Miller - the late John Adam - John Balfour- Ambrose Tibbets Esquires, Members of the Carron Company, Mr Taylor his School Companion and David Drysdale an experienced Sailor, to whom he gave the helm; and in presence of hundreds of Spectators who lined the Banks of the Canal, the Boat glided along, propelled at the rate of five miles an hour, and all parties interested declared themselves satisfied with the success of the experiment.

 Your Petitioner has herewith produced the original Drawing, with an Account of the Expence of the Machinery, which, exclusive of the cost of the Boat that previously belonged to Mr Millar, amounted to £363.10.10 Strg as Certified by the Affidavit of Joseph Stainton Esq.re Manager of the Carron Company.